yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 - **Input types and their descriptions**
 - **Output type**

-For complex tools, we can implement a class instead of a Python function.
-The class wraps the function with metadata that helps the LLM understand how to use it effectively.

 Below, you can see an animation illustrating how a tool call is managed:

 ![Agentic pipeline from https://huggingface.co/docs/smolagents/conceptual_guides/react](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/Agent_ManimCE.gif)